 ➜ Read more: “How to Register a Business in the US from Canada: Full Guide“

-Types of US Bank Accounts for Canadians
+What Are Different Types of US Bank Accounts for Canadians?

 Checking Accounts

 Checking accounts are the most common and useful option for Canadians.
-They’re perfect for everyday transactions and paying bills, and they come with a debit card for shopping and ATMs—though wire transfers can cost $30-50.
+They’re perfect for everyday transactions and paying bills, and they come with a debit card for shopping and ATMs, though wire transfers can cost $30-50.
 The monthly fee is $8-15, often waived if you keep enough money in it.

 They’re best for people who travel to the US often or own property there.
+See the process for cross-border real estate transactions.

 Savings Accounts

 Savings accounts are great for keeping money and earning some interest.
-They earn 0.5-4.25% APY on your balance as of March 2025, though US rules limit you to 6 withdrawals per month.
+They earn 0.5-4.25% APY on your balance as of March 2026, though US rules limit you to 6 withdrawals per month.
 The monthly fee is $5-10, often waived.

 They’re best for keeping US dollars for future use or investment.